buzz-buzz-Alaska/for-dimond-hs-2023/README.md

 ASDK12 Dimond HS 2022 to 2023 Semester 1

+## Important notes:

+- This repository is very incomplete.
+The formats are still unorganized, and hard to understand.

+- As of 10 Nov 2022, the programs are just starting to be built.
+This repository is still mostly empty.

 # Contributions

 Anyone is welcome to contribute.
 If you wish to do so, please submit a push request.